ymmiah/GlowMint/README.md

 ## 📜 Changelog

+### [2.0.0] - 2025-12-30

+#### ✨ UX & Reliability Update
+- **Magic Improve Prompt**: Added a new "Magic Improve" button to the prompt input.
+It uses Gemini 2.5 Flash Lite to expand basic user prompts into detailed, high-quality artistic instructions.
+- **Fixed Generate Mode Downloads**: Resolved a critical bug where generated images couldn't be downloaded because they weren't yet part of the edit history.
+The download action now correctly targets the active image regardless of its source.
+- **UI Refinement**: Updated primary action buttons with more descriptive labels ("Generate Masterpiece" / "Apply AI Edits").
+- **Static Metadata Refresh**: Updated footer and build timestamps to reflect the end-of-year stable release.

 ### [1.9.0] - 2025-12-21

 #### ✨ Error Management & Reliability Update
 - **AI Error Logbook**: Implemented a centralized diagnostic logbook.
 Every error now generates a unique `ERR-XXXX` reference ID.
-- **Precision Diagnostics**: The error log captures tool-specific metadata, model names, and detailed stack traces for easier debugging.
-- **Enhanced Retry Logic**: Added a 'Retry' button that re-triggers the failed operation with original parameters, improving user recovery from transient quota errors.
+- **Enhanced Retry Logic**: Added a 'Retry' button that re-triggers the failed operation with original parameters.
-- **Static Metadata Refresh**: Updated footer and build timestamps to reflect the latest stable build.

-### [1.8.1] - 2025-11-12

-#### ✨ Performance & Stability Update
-- **Concurrent Batch Processing**: Implemented parallel processing for batch mode, allowing up to 3 images to generate simultaneously.
-- **Robust History Logic**: Fixed an issue where "Redo" could become unresponsive.
-- **Tool Prompt Upgrades**: Enhanced creative prompts for '3D Photo Effect' and 'Comic Book' styles.

 ---